khamkarsuraj/music-app/README.md

 # Getting Started

+### This is a single-page React Native application that supports Android and iOS devices to play songs with features like repeat modes, share, like, and delete.

 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.